-This semester long elective will introduce students to the foundations of programming using the Python language.
+This semester-long elective will build students skills in programming using the Python language.
 Students will develop computational and critical thinking skills in a blended learning environment.
 No prior computer science knowledge or experience is necessary.

 1455 - Advanced Placement Computer Science Principles